jschz89/github-practice-repo/README.md

 npm run cypress:open

-you should be able to select test to run.
+you should be able to select test to run in cypress GUI

-**How to run test from command line:**

-TBD - not needed

 **How to create feature branch:**

 git checkout -b feature/{NameofYourbanch}

+**How to change to master/feature branch**

+git checkout master
+git checkout {NameOfYourFeatureBranch}